34th Annual Louie Awards

 Since 1988, the greeting card industry has come together each year to celebrate the best our industry has to offer.
 Hundreds of companies from around the world enter thousands of their best cards for the chance to win the coveted Louie Award.

 One of the best things about the program is the number of new publishers who enter and win each year!
-The finalists are announced in late February, and the GCA promotes every finalist on the web and through social media.
+The finalists are announced in February, and the GCA promotes every finalist on the web and through social media.
 The announcement of the finalists gives us an opportunity to share the spotlight with some truly gifted greeting card publishers, designers, and artists.
 The excitement continues to build until April when the winners are announced.

 That’s only the beginning.
 Each spring, our fabulous publishers and GCA Associate members come together again to design and build an outstanding awards celebration.
 This is where the Louie Award winners are announced for the first time.
 Not even the finalists know who will win, so we encourage all finalists and greeting card professionals to attend!
 Because our awards program is all about excellence in printing, our volunteers also create the invitations, program, and other items seen each year at the Louie Awards celebration.